 This man’s situation-blindness and begging–happened so that God’s might reveal Jesus as the “Light of the World.”
 God had a purpose for his blindness.
 God has a purpose for us too!

 We can wrongly believe that God isn’t active or involved in our world (Deism).
-Some wrongly believe that God is aware, but learning (Open Theism) or unable to control people due to “free will” of humans.
-This is a popular, but serious heresy that distorts God’s Revealed Nature according to God’s Word.
+Some wrongly believe that God is aware, but learning (Open Theism) or unable to control people/events due to “free will” of humans.
+This is a popular, but serious heresy that distorts God’s Revealed Nature according to His Word.

 It’s difficult to fully understand that God is All Powerful and All Loving.
 We want God to stop all the evil, protect us, and prevent the horrors of life.
 Why do we struggle with this?
 Because we know that things should be better.
 God has put a desire in our hearts for eternity.
 This world isn’t our home!
 We can’t be truly comfortable or safe here!